memfault/interrupt/_drafts/best-of-binutils.md

 ### Installing Binutils From Source

-Sometimes it can be fun (or useful) to compile the latest GNU Binutil to get a preview of unreleased features or customize the supported architecture targets that are supported.
+Sometimes it can be fun (or useful) to compile the latest GNU Binutil to get a preview of unreleased features or customize the supported architecture targets in the build.
-If you want to also try compiling from source, you can try the below steps.
+If you want to try compiling from source, you can run the following:

 ```
 $ git clone git://sourceware.org/git/binutils-gdb.git